Justia Lawyer Rating

 Registering as a Sex Offender

-In California, Megan’s Law provides the offender’s picture, name, known aliases, physical description (ethnicity, height, weight, eye color, etc.), a description of their crime and the year for their last conviction, the score for their risk assessment (meaning the likelihood of them committing a new crime), their home address, and any scars, identifying marks or tattoos they may possess.
+In California, Megan's Law goes a step further, providing information on registered sex offenders.
+This includes the offender's picture, name, known aliases, physical description, and a description of their crime and the year of their last conviction.
+It also includes the score for their risk assessment, indicating the likelihood of them committing a new crime, and any scars, identifying marks, or tattoos they may possess.

-Sex offenders are required to register with authorities once every year, or whenever they move.
-This is intended to give authorities up to date information on where to look for known sex offenders, as well as give the public a resource on where sex offenders live.
+A California sex offender must register with local law enforcement once a year or whenever they move.
+This helps to keep the authorities up to date with the latest information on known sex offenders, as well as provide the public with a resource on where sex offenders live.
+Failure to register as a sex offender is a crime and may result in severe legal consequences.

 Failure to Register as a Sex Offender

-In order to charge you with failure to register, the prosecution has to prove that you were convicted of a sex crime where registration was required, you knew that you had to register, and you willfully failed to register or update your registration.
+To prosecute a failure to register charge, the prosecution must prove that you were convicted of a sex crime requiring registration, that you knew about the registration requirement, and that you willfully failed to register or update your registration.
+If convicted, you may also face additional consequences, such as a violation of probation or parole.

 Legal Defenses to the Charge of Failure to Register